 Then once you’re actually in Madeira you can network and meet other expats and hopefully find somewhere cheaper.

 Even though renting a place in Madeira can be expensive there are plenty of ways to make it affordable.
-Start Up Madeira also sees the expensive housing as a problem and they’re doing their best to create coliving houses and find other ways to make it more affordable for remote workers and digital nomads to come and live in Madeira.
+Start Up Madeira also sees the expensive housing as a problem.
+They’re doing their best to create coliving houses.
+Plus they are trying to find other ways to make it more affordable for remote workers and digital nomads to come and live in Madeira.

 Phone plans in Madeira

 If you’re coming from the European Union then your phone plan very likely works in Madeira!
 These days, most European phone plans work in all of Europe.
 Since Madeira is a Portuguese island which is a part of Europe your European phone plan should work in Madeira as well.